yajatyadav/spring_portfolio/README.md

 # --------------------------------------------------------|
 # ?* = extra unsure about this
 # unsure about anything for layout, nobody collaborating :(
-#add an ordering system too
+# add an ordering system too
+# shopping cart would redirect to another page with login information